aero/WebService-KoreanSpeller/README.md

 # CAUTION

 I'm afraid we don't have a good open source korean spell checker. but there is a decent proprietary service that runs on the online website( 온라인 한국어 맞춤법/문법 검사기 - http://speller.cs.pusan.ac.kr ).
-So I made this module with web-scrapping approach, this is easy to mess up if they change layout of the website.
+So I made this module with web-scrapping approach, this is easy to mess up if they change layout of the website and has same limitation(checking only 300 synatic words at once).
 Let me know if this does not work. \*This module follows the same terms of the original service agreement.\*

 # AUTHOR